bruin-data/bruin/docs/ingestion/airtable.md

 **Step 2: Create an Asset File for Data Ingestion**

 To ingest data from Airtable Ads, you need to create an [asset configuration file](https://bruin-data.github.io/bruin/assets/ingestr.html#template).
 This file defines the data flow from the source to the destination.
-Create a YAML file (e.g., airtable_ingestion.yml) and add the following content:
+Create a YML file (e.g., airtable_ingestion.yml) and add the following content:

 ```yml
 name: public.airtable